For a tour of our active research areas, please click the images above.

 An eye for biological application

 We feel it is important for new biophysical knowledge to generate predictive models that lead to better understanding of biological outcomes.
 Motivated by this core principle, we perform biological assays within our laboratory or in collaboration with our PSU colleagues whenever possible.
-Working in cells or in model organisms (with collaborators) keeps us moving in the right direction.
+In addition to our biochemistry laboratory we maintain our own mammalian cell culture room.
+Just to give one example of the opportunities available at Penn State, through collaboration with colleagues like Dr. Rolls, we are able to perform state-of-the-art cellular imaging assays.